-Great buoyancy and trim are about maintaining your depth and position in the water without any conscious effort or focus… so that you don’t lose control whenever you give your attention to another task, skill or drill.
+Great buoyancy and trim are about maintaining your depth and position in the water without any conscious effort or focus… so that you don’t lose control whenever you give your attention to another task, skill, or drill.

 Don’t underestimate the impact of skill fade on important, but rarely used, skills.
 Technical diving training is not supposed to be a refresher for basic scuba protocols.

-Go back to basics and diligently apply the philosophy of ‘Plan your dive – Dive your plan‘.
+As you prepare for technical diving training, go back to basics and diligently apply the philosophy of ‘Plan your dive – Dive your plan‘.

-Get used to thinking through potential risk factors and have a plan to mitigate them.
+Get used to thinking through potential risk factors and have the plan to mitigate them.
 Learn how to calculate your SAC/RMV and start doing some basic gas management for your recreational dives.
 Set yourself challenges to plan and predict your dives, including gas consumption – and see how close you can to those plans and predictions on the dives.

-Tech Instructor’s Tip: The biggest change that I have to empower is that of diver mindset.
+Tech Instructor’s Tip: The biggest change that I have to empower is that of a technical diver mindset.
 Recreational diving is very forgiving in nature; this promotes a casual approach to planning and conducting dives.
 Some divers find the necessary mental transition to unforgiving technical dives to be an intellectual struggle.

-Start early in developing a risk-adverse, precision-minded approach to dives.
-At the end of the day, technical diving is about how you dive, your mindset, not how deep you go, or what kit you use.
+Start early in developing a risk-averse, precision-minded approach to dives.
+At the end of the day, technical diving is about how you dive, and your mindset, not how deep you go, or what kit you use.
 If you dive like a technical diver, on whatever dives you enjoy, then you’ll be getting into the right mindset for technical diving training.

 Experience is vital if you want to achieve success in technical diving training – but do remember that quality of experience is what really counts.
-Bad experience; sloppy discipline, weak fundamental skills, faded emergency protocols and non-similar equipment, doesn’t contribute to developing your preparedness for tech diving.
+Bad experience; sloppy discipline, weak fundamental skills, faded emergency protocols, and non-similar equipment, don’t contribute to developing your preparedness for tech diving.
 Bad habits and practices can actually detract from your readiness for advanced diving.

 When looking for a technical diving instructor, make sure that they are motivated to help you prepare effectively, in all respects, for your class with them.
 If they don’t care about your pre-course preparation, then they probably won’t care about the best standards they can achieve with you in the class itself.

-Prior to becoming a professional technical diving educator in 2006, Andy was a commissioned officer in the Royal Air Force and has served in Iraq, Afghanistan, Belize and Cyprus.
+Prior to becoming a professional technical diving educator in 2006, Andy was a commissioned officer in the Royal Air Force and has served in Iraq, Afghanistan, Belize, and Cyprus.